seb4itik/ansible-slapd/README.md

 `slapd_config_backends` is the list of backends to be in `slapd` configuration (except `olcDatabase={-1}frontend,cn=config` and `olcDatabase={0}config,cn=config` that will always exist).

-Each entry in this array is a dictionary with two members:
+Each entry in this array is a dictionary with two or three members:

 - `db_type`: type of backend;
-- `overlays`: overlays for this backend (optionnal), must have `name` and `attributes` attributes;
+- `overlays`: overlays for this backend (optional), must have `name` and `attributes` attributes;
 - `attributes`: configuration attributes and values for this backend.

 Corresponding modules must be loaded for each `overlay` used (supported overlays are: `accesslog`, `auditlog`,